 To understand this process example, it’s helpful to start with the process goal, typically an end result phrased in terms of something a customer values.
-Modelling and executing the process is merely a means to that goal.
-In this case, we can summarise the process and its goal as: Process an insurance claim in order to make a payment to a customer.
+Modeling and executing the process is merely a means to that goal.
+In this case, we can summarize the process and its goal as: Process an insurance claim in order to make a payment to a customer.
 This is a high-level goal that doesn’t include alternative possibilities, such as rejecting the claim, or things that could go wrong.
 A high-level view of the process is shown in this model:

 To handle a large volume of claims, we need a way to work with a large team, in order to do lots of work in parallel.
 However, a small volume of claims require special processing.
 Perhaps the claim is very large, which means that an assessor must visit the customer and investigate the claim, or perhaps it is a complex claim that is difficult to assess.

-In this version of the process we have separated four easier tasks (along the top row) from the two harder tasks (on the bottom row).
+In this version of the process we have separated the four easier tasks (along the top row) from the two harder tasks (on the bottom row).
 The path along the top row includes two exclusive gateways – decisions to check whether special processing is required.
 Now it’s easier to scale our team.

 Most claims can be handled completely by junior assessors.
 Junior assessors also perform the checks to discover whether a claim requires special processing by a senior assessor.
 Senior assessors can be left with a smaller workload, as they only need to investigate high-value claims and process complex claims.